 Recruiting and retaining other qualified employees for our business, including scientific, quality assurance and technical personnel, will also be critical to our success.
-There is currently a shortage of skilled executives in our industry, which is likely to continue.
+There is currently a shortage of skilled executives in our industry, which is likely to continue, making recruitment and retention competitive.
+This competition has become exacerbated by the increase in employee resignations currently taking place throughout the United States as a result of the COVID-19 pandemic, which is commonly referred to as the "great resignation."
+We may also experience employee turnover as a result of the ongoing "great resignation."
 As a result, competition for skilled personnel is intense, particularly in the San Diego, California area, and the turnover rate can be high.
 We may not be able to attract and retain personnel on acceptable terms given the competition among numerous pharmaceutical companies for individuals with similar skill sets.
-The inability to recruit or loss of the services of any executive or key employee could impede the progress of our development and strategic objectives
+The inability to recruit or loss of the services of any executive or key employee could impede the progress of our development and strategic objectives.
+In response to competition, rising inflation rates and labor shortages, we may need to adjust employee cash compensation, which would affect our operating costs and our margins, or equity compensation, which would affect our outstanding share count and cause dilution to existing shareholders.